Public holidays in Germany: Quiet days

-In a limited number of cases – apart from All Saints which, however, has long been associated in popular understanding with remembrance of the dead.
-The status of quiet days is also given to festivities joyous in nature: in Hesse, the highest Christian holidays are half-quiet days (until midday) and in Rhineland-Palatinate, Easter Sunday and Christmas Day are two-thirds-quiet days (until 16 o'clock).
-For details see the German article on the dancing ban.
+The status of quiet days is also given to festivities joyous in nature: in Hesse, the highest Christian holidays are half-quiet days (until midday) and in Rhineland-Palatinate, Easter Sunday and Christmas Day are two-thirds-quiet days (until 4 pm).
+For details, see the article Dancing ban.

 Flag days

-A yet third category that may, sometimes, be called "holidays" in a sense are the "flag days" (Beflaggungstage).
-Only the very highest institutions, and the military, use the national flags at every day, so the directives when flags are to be displayed mark the days in question as special.
+A yet third category that may sometimes be called "holidays" in a sense are the "flag days" (Beflaggungstage).
+Only the very highest institutions and the military use the national flags at every day, so the directives when flags are to be displayed mark the days in question as special.